mizanRahman/WCFServiceDemo/readme.md

 ##WCF Web Service Demonstration.

-creating and Using WCF Web Service is not hard.
+Creating and Using WCF Web Service is not hard.